MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 [!INCLUDE [sqldb-sqlmi](./includes/appliesto-sqldb-sqlmi.md)]

+This article contains detailed steps to create, configure, and start a database watcher in Azure portal for Azure SQL Database and Azure SQL Managed Instance.

 Database watcher does not require you to deploy and maintain any monitoring agents or other monitoring infrastructure.
 You can enable in-depth database monitoring of your Azure SQL resources in minutes.

-This article contains detailed steps for creating, configuring, and starting a database watcher in Azure portal.

-For a step-by-step example of creating and configuring a database watcher, see [Quickstart: Create a database watcher to monitor Azure SQL](database-watcher-quickstart.md).
+For a step-by-step example to create and configure a database watcher, see [Quickstart: Create a database watcher to monitor Azure SQL](database-watcher-quickstart.md).

 To see how you can create and configure a database watcher with [Bicep](/azure/azure-resource-manager/bicep/overview) or an ARM template, see [Create a database watcher](/samples/azure/azure-quickstart-templates/create-watcher/).

 To manage database watchers programmatically, see the database watcher [REST API](/rest/api/databasewatcher) documentation.

 > [!NOTE]
 > Database watcher is currently in preview.
-Preview features are released with limited capabilities, but are made available on a *preview* basis so customers can get early access and provide feedback.
-Preview features are subject to separate [supplemental preview terms](https://go.microsoft.com/fwlink/?linkid=2240967), and aren't subject to SLAs.
-Support is provided as best effort in certain cases.
-However, Microsoft Support is eager to get your feedback on the preview functionality, and might provide best effort support in certain cases.
-Preview features might have limited or restricted functionality, and might be available only in selected geographic areas.

 ## Prerequisites